HelenaMaslowska/my-first-TODO-website/README.md

-# my-first-TODO-website
+# My first TODO website
 This repository contains simple TODO website made by me.
-Released on 2022-04-13
+Released on 2022-04-13.